hyperkitty/hyperkitty/doc/development.rst

     TEMPLATE_DEBUG = DEBUG
     USE_SSL = False

-It's also recommanded to change the database access paths in the ``DATABASES``, ``KITTYSTORE_URL`` and ``KITTYSTORE_SEARCH_INDEX`` variables.
+It's also recommended to change the database access paths in the ``DATABASES``, ``KITTYSTORE_URL`` and ``KITTYSTORE_SEARCH_INDEX`` variables.

 If you ever want to turn the ``DEBUG`` variable to ``False`` (by removing it